 Macquarie Park is a popular attraction for Hawkesbury residents and visitors from greater Sydney.
 The key drawcard of the park is the proximity and access to the Hawkesbury River for swimming, fishing, canoeing and kayaking.

-The 'Windsor Beach' is popular for swimming, however water conditions vary and drownings have occurred.
+The sandy beach is popular for swimming, although swimming is discouraged at the site due to dangerous conditions with a number of drownings having occurred at this location.
 Angel rings are provided at the bottom of the stairs to the river and at the beach.